A Comprehensive Guide to Metal Tubing and Pipes Bending

 The usage of mandrel and wiper dies is not unusual in tube bending.
 Mandrels preserve the internal diameter of the tube, preventing deformations or wrinkles.
 Wiper dies reduce surface imperfections and improve the aesthetics of the completed element.
 Employing the right mandrel and wiper die and ensuring the right maintenance is essential for generating bends.

-Tube bending is an essential process, and it is necessary to follow specific standards to ensure the quality of the final product.
+Tube and pipe bending is an essential process, and specific standards must be followed to ensure the quality of the final product.
 The most commonly used tube bending standards in practical engineering are ASTM and JIS, which regulate tube bending performance, size, manufacturing process, and other aspects.

-1. Appearance inspection: Inspect the appearance of the elbow, including issues such as bending angle, tube wall cracks, wrinkles, etc. If defects are found, production should be stopped immediately, and repairs should be carried out.
+1. Appearance inspection: Inspect the elbow’s appearance, including issues such as bending angle, tube wall cracks, and wrinkles.
+If defects are found, production should be stopped immediately, and repairs should be made.

 2. Ultrasonic testing: Ultrasonic testing can detect defects and changes in thickness inside the elbow.
-Ultrasonic testing is more important for high-pressure, large-diameter, and large-diameter elbows.
+It is more important for high-pressure and large-diameter elbows.

-When selecting tube materials, it is essential to consider factors such as the purpose of the tube, conveying medium, working environment, pressure, temperature, etc. Choosing materials produced by reputable manufacturers to ensure engineering quality is also crucial.
+When selecting tube materials, factors such as the purpose of the tube, conveying medium, working environment, pressure, temperature, etc., must be considered.
+Choosing materials produced by reputable manufacturers to ensure engineering quality is also crucial.

 Conclusion